Maximos-S/maximos-s/README.md

 ### My name is Maximos.
 #### With a background in art and a father of two, I recently sought to compliment my skill set with another creative and technical challenge.
 When the pandemic hit, I had the opportunity to step away from my demanding  job managing two local coffee shops and pursue this goal.
 I am looking forward to applying my skills and growing in this new field.

+##### Feel free to reach out to me at maximossalzman@gmail.com or https://www.linkedin.com/in/maximos-salzman-5a7050171/ , https://angel.co/u/maximos-salzman

 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)
 ![React](https://img.shields.io/badge/-React-05122A?style=flat&logo=react)